Charles D’Ambrosio

 Is closed captioning available?

 Yes.
-Otter.ai live notes are available for all Master Classes held on Zoom and Google Meet, and on a case-by-case basis for workshops.
-(If you are signed up for a workshop, please discuss closed captioning with your instructor.)
+Otter.ai live notes are available for all master classes held on Zoom, and on a case-by-case basis for workshops.
+(If you have registered for a workshop, please write .(JavaScript must be enabled to view this email address) to request closed captioning.)
 To view the notes, look for the red LIVE dropdown menu in the top left of your Zoom screen and select View Stream on Otter.ai.

 Are scholarships available?